AkilDixon/beintoo-iOS-sdk/README.md

-The Beintoo iOS sdk allows you to integrate Beintoo into your iPhone and iPad iOS applications.
+The Beintoo iOS sdk allows you to integrate Beintoo into your iOS applications, both for iPhone and iPad.
-The integration of Beintoo is extremely easy, in few steps you will be able to monetize and start engaging your users with social gaming features.
+The integration of Beintoo is extremely easy, in a few steps you will be able to monetize and start engaging your users with social gaming features.

 Getting Started
 ===============